dangnguyenphuc/gateway-sensor/README.md

 * Author: Nguyen Phuc Dang.

 ## Abstract
-In this project, we will implement a smart home system using YOLO:bit as a main node to collect data, local computer as a gateway and communication with [__`adafruit.io`__](https://io.adafruit.com/).
+In this project, we will implement a smart home system using YOLO:bit as a main node to collect data, local computer as a gateway to communication with [__`adafruit.io`__](https://io.adafruit.com/).

 ## Update